Fieldcode Manual

 3. (Optional) - Enter a description for your new automated actions.
 If you make your description clear and distinctive now, you will make it easier to distinguish between different automated actions.

 4. Select the object from the dropdown.
 The action will only apply for this specific object.
-The ticket object can be used for default Workflows.
+Unless you have set up custom objects, TICKET will be the only option presented.

 Click on image to expand/minimize